josesanchezcapo/JSON2CSV-Converter/README.md

 No installation required.
 Simply access the tool through your web browser.

 ## Contributing
 Contributions are welcome!
-Fork the repository, make your changes, and submit a pull request.
-For major changes, please open an issue first to discuss your ideas.
+Fork the repository.

+**Disclaimer:** This code is provided as is.
+While contributions are encouraged, please note that the authors provide no warranties or guarantees regarding its functionality or suitability for any specific purpose.

 ## License
 This project is licensed under the [MIT License](LICENSE).